spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 to more serious concerns like seperating raw and uncooked foods, or keeping the establishment clean of rodents and insects.

+Download the data files for this assignment [here](Seattle_Health_Code.zip).
+Note this file is quite large, so it might take a while.

 Get started by loading in the data in `Health_Code_Violations_Seattle.csv` and take a first look at the type of data it contains.
 If you want to print the data frame, make sure to only print the [head](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html)